 I love making Sharpie Mugs!
 They’re simple, oh so cute, and completely customizable.
 Handlettering isn’t a skill everyone has or enjoys, but I love it.
 I find new fonts to try and add to a new painting or a Sharpie mug when I’m bored.
 Usually, I avoid drawing on mugs.
 Mistakes are much easier to […]

-Whether it’s Christmas, Birthday, Mother’s Day, Father’s Day, or Grandparent’s Day, there isn’t a care-giver in the world that wouldn’t love a hand-made gift from your child.
+Most kids love giving gifts, especially if it’s something they made themselves.
+A kid-made gift is so special.
+Parents, Grandparents, Teachers… there isn’t a care-giver in the world that wouldn’t love a hand-made gift from your child.
 What would make it twice as nice?
 A kid-made gift, personalized with a name or initials!

 Nature walks with Roo have been one of our favorite activities together.
 She calls it “esploring.”
 It’s amazing how a little exercise and fresh air lifts both of our moods.
 Granted I don’t get much of a workout at the pace she keeps, but the memories are so much more important!
 We discuss creation, the […]

 Do you have a special crafter in your life?
 Or maybe you need ideas for your kids to encourage more creative activities and learning in the new year.
 Or maybe you need ideas to add to YOUR wish list?
 Either way, here are some items to add to your shopping list for crafter gifts.
 I’ve […]

 I love a good book, but carving out time to read a physical book isn’t high on my priorities.
 I prefer listening to audiobooks during my work commute!
 Bubble baths bore me.
 If my nails are clipped and my hair is clean I consider that a good day.
 I’m too much of an introvert to be energized by “going out”.
 So I had to ask myself, “What does Self-Care look like to me?”